ghc-proposals/ghc-proposals/proposals/0000-delimited-continuation-primops.md

 ### Operational semantics

-The names and semantics of `prompt` and `control0` comes from [the paper “Shift to control” by Chung-chieh Shan][shan:shift-to-control].
+The names and semantics of `prompt` and `control0` come from [the paper “Shift to control” by Chung-chieh Shan][shan:shift-to-control].
 As their names imply, they are closely related to both Felleisen’s original `prompt` and `control` operators, which in turn are closely related to Danvy and Filinski’s `reset` and `shift`.
 The differences lie in whether the prompt is included in the captured continuation and whether it is removed upon aborting; the reduction rules show the differences clearly:

   * prompt *v* ⟶ *v*
     prompt *E*[control *x*<sub>1</sub> *e*] ⟶ prompt ((λ *x*<sub>1</sub>. *e*) (λ *x*<sub>2</sub>. *E*[*x*<sub>2</sub>]))